zhyshkevich/rsschool-cv/cv.md

 <u>Responsibilities:</u>	software/ DB architecture.
 Development and integration of core components.

 <u>Environment:</u>		 Java/J2EE, Spring, Spring Boot, Spring Security, MySQL, REST API, Swagger.

+**5) Java/Python Developer** 																						**BSUIR.
+Minsk, Belarus.**

+*June 2014 – June 2020*

+- **Python Developer.
+Master diploma project.**

+ The main goal of the project was to develop a system for automation of a process of detecting free parking slots based on a live-stream video using deep learning with an ability to send notifications to an end user when a parking slot becomes free.
+MASK-R CNN was used as a base convolutional neural network.
+COCO dataset was used in order to train model.
+Reinforcement learning technique was used in order to achieve better recognition results for the chosen recognition objects.
+As a end-user platform  Telegram messenger was chosen.
+OpenCV library was chosen to handle video frames and other different routine.
+A telegram bot application was developed for receiving notifications from the recognition module.
+The result architecture contained 3 main modules: the recognition module, the logging module, the notification module.
+The result system is able to detect the following transport objects: a motorcycle, a car, a truck.
+The result achieved recognition accuracy is approximately 95%.

+ <u>Responsibilities:</u>	Development and testing of the overall system.

+ <u>Environment:</u>		 Python 3.6, numpy, pandas, scikit-learn, opencv, telegram bot api

+- **Java developer.
+Bachelor diploma project.**

+ The main goal of the project was to develop online-service for automation of selection of industrial equipment with possibility of generation PDF-reports.
+The service is built on Java/Spring stack.
+The application allows to store semi-structured information and create complex search queries to the data-storage.
+Models can be used for generating reports in PDF format.

+ <u>Responsibilities:</u>	software/ DB architecture.
+Development and integration of core components.

+ <u>Environment:</u>		 Java/J2EE, Spring, Spring Boot, CouchDB, REST API, Swagger